nadineOzz/polichombr/Installation_docker.md

 *IF IT DOES NOT WORK:*

-You may need to edit the init.sh file in the docker container Please modify it like under:
+Please make sure the init.sh file looks like below:

 ```
    . /opt/polichombr/flask/bin/activate && /opt/polichombr/db_create.py